 Mr. Michael Cendoma, a certified athletic trainer since 1991, has served as the Curriculum Director for Sports Medicine Concepts’ In 2Min or Less!® Sports Emergency Care Training since inception in 1995.
 Mike is also responsible for on-going design and development of the FMxtractor®, an emergency face mask removal device initially patented in 1998.
 Mike dedicates much of his professional practice to the development of practical information and techniques regarding on-field management of sports emergencies, and to ensuring that the In 2Min or Less!® curriculum provides unparalleled true-to-life emergency response training for sports medicine professionals.
 Mike’s work has been incorporated into many peer-reviewed works, reference texts, and an award-winner software application.
+Two of Mike’s more recent scholarly endeavors have been recognized by the Journal of Athletic Training for best non-research manuscript and best research manuscript.
 Under Mike’s watch, the In 2Min or Less!® training curriculum has become the foundation for many of the most elite medical teams in professional sports.
 In addition to his work with Sports Medicine Concepts, Inc., Mike also serves as the Clinical Coordinator for the Concussion Management Specialists, PLLC.
 A truly dedicated and traditional athletic trainer, Mike practices everything he preaches every day as the athletic trainer on the sidelines for Livonia Central School District.

 Mr. Peter Bonadonna, EMT-P